Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 12

 We had a remarkable turn today

-the Poms from the Jap Slaughter Yard
+the Poms from the Ja Slaughter Yard

-gave the hospital two legs of yak.
+gave the hospital two legs of yak

-It was too much for them & so they gave
+it was too much for them & so they gave

-to the (4) units one leg.?
-25 steaks were cut
+to the (4) units one leg:?
+25 Steaks were cut

-and only luckily the fact was aroma
+and only luckilly the fact was discoverd

-The nip in the slaughter yard woke up
+The nip in the Slaughter yard woke up

 to the fact that the two legs had gone

-off. and after the poms said they had
+off.
+And After the poms said they had

 given it to the Aust hosp the nip sent them